PreMoE: Proactive Inference for Efficient Mixture-of-Experts: Detailed Methodology

 \textbf{1.
 Compiling a Domain-Specific Specialist.} This is the most straightforward application of a computational pattern. \begin{enumerate} \item \textbf{Pattern Identification:} For a target domain $T$, calculate the PEU scores $\{\mathrm{PEU}_i^T\}_{i=1}^{N_r}$ for all experts in each MoE layer across a calibration dataset $\mathcal{X}_T$.
 This forms the computational pattern for the domain. \item \textbf{Expert Selection:} For a given expert budget $M$, select the set of $M$ experts with the highest PEU scores for each layer.
 This pruned set of experts becomes the new set of routed experts $\{E_i^r(\mathbf{x})\}_{i=1}^M$ for the compiled instance. \item \textbf{Instance Compilation:} A new, sparse model instance is created containing only the selected routed experts.
 The router weights are also pruned to remove parameters corresponding to the discarded experts. \end{enumerate}

 \textbf{2.
-Compiling a High-Efficiency Generalist.} This strategy creates a single, sparse model that retains capability across multiple domains by creating a synthesized, multi-domain computational pattern. \begin{enumerate} \item \textbf{Synthesize Token-Level Scores:} For a set of $D$ target domains $\{T_1, \ldots, T_D\}$, first collect the token-level utility scores, $\{\tilde{s}_i(\mathbf{x})\}$, by running the model over all tokens in all of their respective calibration datasets, $\{\mathcal{X}_{T_1}, \ldots, \mathcal{X}_{T_D}\}$.
-All of these individual token-level scores are then aggregated into a single, large collection. \item \textbf{Calculate Multi-Domain PEU:} A unified PEU score for the generalist model, $\mathrm{PEU}_i^{\text{multi}}$, is calculated by averaging all of the aggregated token-level scores.
+Compiling a High-Efficiency Generalist.} This strategy creates a single, sparse model that retains capability across multiple domains by creating a synthesized, multi-domain computational pattern. \begin{enumerate} \item \textbf{Synthesize Token-Level Scores:} For a set of $D$ target domains $\{T_1, \ldots, T_D\}$, collect the token-level utility scores, $\{\tilde{s}_i(\mathbf{x})\}$, from their calibration datasets $\{\mathcal{X}_{T_1}, \ldots, \mathcal{X}_{T_D}\}$. \item \textbf{Calculate Multi-Domain PEU:} We first average within each domain and then combine domains with deployment weights $w_d$:

-This creates a single, blended PEU ranking that captures an expert's importance across the full spectrum of targeted domains. \item \textbf{Expert Selection:} For a given total expert budget $M$, select the set of $M$ experts with the highest multi-domain PEU scores.
+Our deployment-agnostic default is $w_d=1/D$, preventing a larger calibration set from implicitly dominating the pattern.
+Other weights encode application-specific workload priorities. \item \textbf{Expert Selection:} For a given total expert budget $M$, select the set of $M$ experts with the highest multi-domain PEU scores.
 This becomes the new set of routed experts $\{E_i^r(\mathbf{x})\}_{i=1}^M$. \item \textbf{Instance Compilation:} A new model instance is created containing only the final selected set of routed experts. \end{enumerate} This compilation process is performed once at deployment time, creating a static, efficient model instance that is proactively specialized for its intended application, whether that be single-domain or multi-domain.